eBay/skin/CONTRIBUTING.md

 In order to start developing the website simply run: `npm start` which will build, bundle and run a BrowserSync server at http://localhost:3000.

-DS4 test pages are available at http://localhost:3000/test.
+Test pages are available at http://localhost:3000/test.
 Web archive is available at http://localhost:3000/archive.

 ## Scripts